frankshearar/Home/Spec:-NuGet-Config-schema-changes-to-enable-repository-signatures.md

 Repository Source Service Index URI will allow us to communicate with the source to refresh certificate list.
 This is needed when a trusted repository is not a source and we have no other way of finding out the certificate endpoint.

 * Repository Certificate Fingerprint -
 Repository Certificate Fingerprint will allow us to assert that the package was signed with a certificate that the repository is advertising in its certificate list.
-The fingerprint should be a SHA256 fingerprint.
+The fingerprint should be a calculated based on the `Repository Certificate Fingerprint Algorithm` described below.

+* Repository Certificate Fingerprint Algorithm -
+Repository Certificate Fingerprint Algorithm will allow us to calculate the hash algorithm used while claculating the certificate fingerprint.
+The algorithm should be one of the following -
+  * `SHA256`
+  * `SHA384`
+  * `SHA512`

 ### Repository Trust Information Location
 Trust information for a repository should be stored along with the source information for package repositories i.e. nuget.config file.